 If you are in the second use case then you must ensure that the users who you are trying to restrict do not have edit permissions to the data cube as otherwise they can just edit the restrictions out.

 Furthermore you most likely want to restrict these users from accessing the data manager or the SQL IDE by not giving them those permissions.

 Any user who should be restricted from accessing all data for security reasons should only ever have the

 It is possible to set a subset filter that would be silently applied to every query made through this data cube (this includes any dashboard tiles and Explain queries based on this data cube).

 The subset filter is a Plywood expression and is editable in the

 Advanced tab of the data cube edit screen.

-If a user does not have permissions to edit or create data cube (or to access to the SQL IDE, or query the data-store directly) then they effectively be restricted to only seeing the data matched by the subset filter expression.
+If a user does not have permissions to edit or create data cubes (or to access the SQL IDE, or query the data-store directly) then they will effectively be restricted to only seeing the data matched by the subset filter expression.

 It is possible to make this subset filter dynamic with the aid of filter tokens.

 Only the columns that are used in the dimensions and measures defined in the data cube will be queryable through the data cube.
 If there are columns in your data that you want to restrict the user from querying you can do so by not having any dimensions or measures defined that use that column.